Multiple Sclerosis Center

 - A prepared written history: Keep a log of your symptoms and a list of questions you would like to discuss with us.

-Multiple Sclerosis Service at UMass Memorial Medical Center
+Multiple Sclerosis Services at UMass Memorial Medical Center

 Some of the center’s clinical services for multiple sclerosis include: